-All states have laws requiring that guns be registered, as well as laws prohibiting certain people, such as convicted felons, from owning guns.
-Some states outlaw certain firearms such as some types of automatic rifles or firearms with silencers.
-If you intend to carry a firearm or keep a gun in your home for protection, you should choose only a weapon that is legal in your state.
-If you intend to carry a concealed firearm—in your purse or inside a jacket and not in plain view—you should check on whether your state permits “concealed carry” and what permit or license you need.
+All states have laws prohibiting certain people, such as convicted felons and domestic violence offenders, from having guns.
+Some states also outlaw certain types of weapons, such as automatic rifles or firearms with silencers.
+If you want to carry a firearm or keep a gun in your home for protection, you should choose a weapon that is legal in your state.
+If you intend to carry a concealed firearm (for instance, in your purse, inside a jacket, or under your car seat), you should check on whether your state permits “concealed carry” and whether you need a permit or license.

-While using an illegal weapon or not having a concealed carry permit will not prevent you from claiming self defense, it could cast you in a suspicious light with law enforcement or complicate an already potentially complicated case if you have to use the weapon in self defense.
+Depending on the circumstances and the law in your state, the fact that you possessed, carried, or used a gun illegally may not prevent you from defending yourself against criminal charges by claiming that you needed it for self-defense.
+Even if you're allowed to use that defense, illegal gun possession could cast you in a suspicious light with law enforcement or complicate an already potentially complicated case if you have to use the weapon in self-defense.

-The law governing self defense does not excuse any violent act just because another person struck the first blow or made a violent threat.
-Traditional self defense laws require a person who is being attacked or threatened with imminent attack to act reasonably and
+The law governing self-defense does not excuse any violent act just because another person struck the first blow or made a violent threat.
+Traditional self-defense laws require a person who is being attacked or threatened with imminent attack to:

-If the victim could not retreat, the jury usually next must consider whether the victim was reasonably in fear for his physical safety and whether any force the victim used was reasonable.
+If the victim could not retreat, the jury usually next must consider whether the victim was reasonably in fear for his or her physical safety and whether any force the victim used was appropriate.
 The test is often whether a reasonable person in similar circumstances would be afraid and would act as the defendant did.

-Under traditional self defense laws, the act of brandishing or using a gun is evaluated like any other use of force.
+Under traditional self-defense laws, the act of brandishing or using a gun is evaluated like any other use of force.
 The primary question is whether using a gun was reasonable or reasonably necessary under the circumstances.
-A victim cannot instantly pull a gun and shoot an attacker who raises a fist or slaps or punches the victim without trying to fend him off in some other way, because this amounts to using more force than was reasonably necessary to stop the attack.
-If a person uses deadly force to fend off an attack, he must have been in fear that he was about to be gravely injured or killed.
-The victim also must have had a reasonable basis for fearing for his life, such as dealing with an aggressor who was pointing a gun, wielding another deadly weapon, or acting in a way that could cause death or serious bodily harm.
+A victim cannot instantly pull a gun and shoot an attacker who raises a fist or slaps or punches the victim without trying another way of fending off the attack, because that would be more force than was reasonably necessary.
+Before using deadly force, a victim must fear being gravely injured or killed, and that fear must be reasonable.

-If you are charged with a crime, you should contact an attorney who is familiar with the criminal law in your state.
-If you used a gun in self defense, you also should contact an attorney whether or not you have been charged with a crime.
-An experienced attorney can advise you of the law regarding guns and self defense and represent you in a criminal case, if necessary.
+If you used a gun in self-defense, you also should contact a lawyer, whether or not you have been charged with a crime.
+An experienced criminal defense attorney can advise you of the law regarding guns and self defense and represent you in a criminal case, if necessary.